Kathryn Skivington (Chair and Past Local Officer)

-Naoimh McMahon (Network Platform Officer)
+Naoimh McMahon (Welfare Officer)

 I am a postgraduate student in the Faculty of Health and Wellbeing at the University of Central Lancashire (UCLan).
 In 2010 I qualified as a physiotherapist, before completing an MA in Health Promotion at the National University of Ireland, Galway.
 Prior to starting my postgraduate studies, I worked as a Research Physiotherapist in the Stroke Research Team at UCLan.
 This research examined innovative approaches to increasing upper limb exercise in stroke rehabilitation units.
 My MPhil/PhD research is funded by the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) North West Coast.
 I am looking at interdisciplinary perspectives of upstream action to reduce health inequalities.
 I am delighted to be involved with the SSM ECR Subcommittee to assist with developing the Network Platform.
 I look forward to promoting and facilitating a positive and safe online space that can work to develop ideas and collaboration within the SSM community.

-Georgia Chatzi (Local Officer)
+Georgia Chatzi (Newsletter Officer)

-I am currently a PhD student in Social Statistics based in Cathie Marsh Institute of Social Research at the University of Manchester.
-My PhD research focuses on missing data which may affect the association between life course socioeconomic position and inflammatory biomarkers in older adults using the English Longitudinal Study of Ageing (ELSA).
-My background is in public health, health promotion and social epidemiology.
-I joined ECR subcommittee as a local officer because I hope to be a vital component and contribute to the team by developing the SSM ECR newsletter and keep ECRs up-to-date regarding ECR activities, training events and courses, job opportunities, and conferences.
+I am currently a PhD student in Social Statistics based in Cathie Marsh Institute for Social Research (CMI) at the University of Manchester.
+My PhD research focuses on missing data which may affect the association between socioeconomic position and biomarkers in older adults.
+My background is in public health, health promotion, and social epidemiology.
+As a member of the SSM ECR Subcommittee, I hope to contribute to the team by developing the SSM ECR newsletter and keep ECRs up-to-date regarding ECR activities, training events and courses, job opportunities, and conferences.